axcairns/giddys-speed-dial/README.md

 - Automatically generates thumbnails and screenshots, or add your own.
 - Uses the native bookmarks library so speed dials can be synced by the browser.
 - Supports folders (including sub-folders!)
-- Simple and fast UI
+- Simple, fast and beautiful UI
 - No ads, trackers, or BS :)

-Stuff I removed during the rebuild, either because I don't need those features or I broke them inadvertently.
+Stuff I removed during the rebuild, either because I don't need those features or I broke them inadvertently and didn't like them enough to fix.
 If these features float your boat I encourage you to try <a href='https://addons.mozilla.org/firefox/addon/yet-another-speed-dial/'>Yet Another Speed Dial</a>

  - drag and drop bookmarks (move to folder and reorder in folder)
  - add, edit and delete folders